NellielProject/Nelliel/README.md

 Nelliel was originally a modified version of Futallaby made to host Nigrachan.
 The software had good potential and was split off to independent development.
-While retaining an interface similar to Futallaby (and many other imageboards) it has been rewritten and expanded into a fully unique codebase.
+While retaining an interface similar to Futallaby (and many other imageboards) it has been rewritten and expanded into a unique codebase.

 ## Minimum Requirements ##
 Nelliel's minimum requirements are kept to the lowest reasonable level while also remaining forward compatible.
 Presently this